Generalized Bayesian Inference for Scientific Simulators via Amortized Cost Estimation: Benchmark experiments

 \subsection{Experiment setup}

-\paragraph{Tasks} We first evaluated ACE on four benchmark tasks (modified from \citet{lueckmann2021benchmarking}) with a variety of parameter- and data-dimensionality, as well as choice of distance measure: (1) \textbf{Uniform 1D}: 1D \(\btheta\) and \(\bx\), the simulator implements an even polynomial with uniform noise likelihood, uniform prior (Fig.~\ref{fig:fig_method}c); (2) \textbf{2 Moons}: 2D \(\btheta\) and \(\bx\), simulator produces a half-circle with constant mean radius and radially uniform noise of constant width, translated as a function of \(\btheta\), uniform prior; (3) \textbf{Linear Gaussian}: 10D \(\btheta\) and \(\bx\), Gaussian model with mean \(\btheta\) and fixed covariance, Gaussian prior; (4) \textbf{Gaussian Mixture}: 2D \(\btheta\) and \(\bx\), simulator returns five i.i.d.~samples from a mixture of two Gaussians, both with mean \(\btheta\), and fixed covariances, one with broader covariance than the other, uniform prior.
+\paragraph{Tasks} We first evaluated ACE on four benchmark tasks (modified from Lueckmann et al.~\citep{lueckmann2021benchmarking}) with a variety of parameter- and data-dimensionality, as well as choice of distance measure: (1) \textbf{Uniform 1D}: 1D \(\btheta\) and \(\bx\), the simulator implements an even polynomial with uniform noise likelihood, uniform prior (Fig.~\ref{fig:fig_method}c); (2) \textbf{2 Moons}: 2D \(\btheta\) and \(\bx\), simulator produces a half-circle with constant mean radius and radially uniform noise of constant width, translated as a function of \(\btheta\), uniform prior; (3) \textbf{Linear Gaussian}: 10D \(\btheta\) and \(\bx\), Gaussian model with mean \(\btheta\) and fixed covariance, Gaussian prior; (4) \textbf{Gaussian Mixture}: 2D \(\btheta\) and \(\bx\), simulator returns five i.i.d.~samples from a mixture of two Gaussians, both with mean \(\btheta\), and fixed covariances, one with broader covariance than the other, uniform prior.

 For the first three tasks, we use the mean-squared error between simulation and observation as the distance function.
 For the Gaussian Mixture task, we use maximum mean discrepancy (MMD$^2$) to measure the statistical distance between two sets of five i.i.d. samples.
 Importantly, for each of the four tasks, we can compute the integral in Eq.~\ref{eq:loss_def} either analytically or accurately capture it with quadrature over \(\bx\).
-Hence, we obtain the true distance \(\ell(\btheta;\bx_o)\) and use that to draw, for each value of \(\beta\) and \(\bx_o\), 5000 samples from the `ground-truth' GBI posterior (GT-GBI, black in Fig.~\ref{fig:fig_benchmark}).
+Hence, we obtain the true cost \(\ell(\btheta;\bx_o)\) and subsequently the `ground-truth' GBI posterior (with Eq.~\ref{eq:GBI}), and use that to draw, for each value of \(\beta\) and \(\bx_o\), 5000 samples (GT-GBI, black in Fig.~\ref{fig:fig_benchmark}).
 See Appendix~\ref{appendix:sec:details:tasks} for more detailed descriptions of tasks and distance functions.